-- As stated above, the Applicant's farming enterprise extends in total to approximately 348 acres, upon which there can be up to 880 sheep (breeding ewes, tups and lambs at any one time.
-All of the land is permanent pasture, which provides both grazing and forage for the livestock. - The sheep graze all the various land parcels, and hence there is a significant management burden each day in inspecting all of the animals, providing supplemental feed, and where necessary, medication.
-In addition, during the spring and summer, the land is used for the production of haylage to provide winter feed and for sale. - Lambing commences in April for about 6 weeks.
-The Applicant lambs all the ewes indoors in both of the buildings at the farmstead.
-There is a minimum requirement for these ewes to be fed twice each day, and for the straw yards to be bedded up daily in order to ensure that the animals are kept in clean, dry conditions.
-If the Applicant is allowed to live on-site and start the calf-rearing business, lambing will commence in January in batches until mid-April. - The lambing ewes require virtually constant supervision, which creates a significant management and labour burden on the Applicant, being the only full-time member of staff, with the sheep checked at least once every three hours.
-Even now, living in the village, it is not unusual that the Applicant spends the majority of the night at the farm for this six week period.
-If he is not allowed a house on site and has to move out of the village, by the time he has attended an animal and travelled home it would be time to set off back to check the animals again.
-This situation is untenable and it is not reasonable for someone to be expected to travel to and from their house several times per night for such a protracted period.
+- As stated above, the Applicant's farming enterprise extends in total to approximately 348 acres, upon which there can be up to 880 sheep (breeding ewes, tups and lambs) and 100 calves at any one time.
+All of the land is permanent pasture, which provides both grazing and forage for the sheep. - The sheep graze all the various land parcels, and hence there is a significant management burden each day in inspecting all of the animals, providing supplemental feed, and where necessary, medication.
+In addition, during the spring and summer, the land is used for the production of haylage to provide winter feed and for sale. - Lambing will commence in January and last until mid-April.
+The Applicant lambs all the ewes indoors at the farmstead.
+There is a minimum requirement for these ewes to be fed twice each day, and for the straw yards to be bedded up daily in order to ensure that the animals are kept in clean, dry conditions. - The lambing ewes require virtually constant supervision, which creates a significant management and labour burden on the Applicant, being the only full-time, permanent member of staff, with the sheep checked at least once every three hours.
+Even now, living in the village, it is not unusual that the Applicant spends the majority of the night at the farm for the lambing period, where there are no welfare facilities.
+This is unsustainable over a 12 week period and puts his health at risk.
+It is not reasonable for someone to be expected to travel to and from work so many times a day and to spend such a lot of time away from their home and welfare facilities for such a protracted period. - Outside the lambing period, additional livestock management duties include foot-trimming, worming, drenching, shearing, and other activities which focus on animal health and ensuring the sheep do not succumb to illness or infection.